-A stem cell transplant (SCT) can sometimes be used for children whose chances of being cured are poor with standard or even intense chemotherapy.
+A stem cell transplant (SCT) (also known as a bone marrow transplant) can sometimes be used to help improve the chances of curing childhood leukemia.
 SCT lets doctors use even higher doses of chemotherapy than a child could normally tolerate.

-High-dose chemotherapy destroys the bone marrow, which is where new blood cells are formed.
+High-dose chemotherapy destroys the bone marrow, which is where leukemia starts, but it's also where new blood cells are formed.
 This could lead to life-threatening infections, bleeding, and other problems caused by low blood cell counts.
 A stem cell transplant is given after the chemo to restore the blood-forming stem cells in the bone marrow.

 The blood-forming stem cells used for a transplant can come either from the blood or from the bone marrow.
 Sometimes stem cells from a baby’s umbilical cord blood are used.